dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 4. Create an Access Connector for Azure Databricks

     This will allow Databricks to access your storage account.
-    In the Azure Portal search for "Access Connector for Azure Databricks" and create a new connector.
+    In the Azure Portal, search for "Access Connector for Azure Databricks" and create a new connector.

 5. Grant access to your storage container